 During this “mock interview” session, the DSO and prospective student can discuss what to expect during their visit at the U.S. Embassy.
 It will also be discussed what list of documents the student should bring with them and what sort of questions the Consular Official might ask during this important visit.

 If you’re interested in scheduling a 30-minute “mock interview” session before your visa appointment at the U.S. Embassy, do not hesitate and let us know!
 We will be more than happy to assist you!
-Please contact Raisa to at firstname.lastname@example.org schedule your mock interview.
+Please contact the DSO at dso@Sofia.edu to schedule your mock interview.

 • I-20 Form (Do not forget to sign I-20)